Azure/azure-sdk-for-python/doc/index.rst

       subscriptions; send, receive, unlock and delete messages
    -  Topics: create, list, and delete topics; create, list, and delete rules

+-  Resource Management (Preview)

+   -  Compute: create virtual machines and more
+   -  Network: create virtual networks, network interfaces, public ips and more
+   -  Resource: create resource groups, register providers and more
+   -  Storage: create storage accounts, list keys, and more

 -  Service Management